About the service

 Research.fi collects information on projects funded by public and private research funders.
 The funding providers transfer information on their funding decisions from their own funding systems to the project information resource on a timetable of their own choosing.

 The service currently includes the most recent funding decisions issued by the Academy of Finland, Business Finland and some private research funding foundations.
+New foundations will be joining.
 In addition, information on the funding received by Finnish organizations from the Horizon2020 funding program has been imported into the service from the European Commission's CORDIS database.

 Funding decision information only includes the amount granted in the funding decision of funders, not the total costs of the project.
 At a later stage, it is also possible to compile project information, for example, from the systems of higher education institutions and other research organizations.